GO-Robot-FLL/Pathfinder-GUI/README.md

 # Pathfinder-GUI
-Graphic interface for creating rounds
+Graphical user interface for creating rounds in FLL